johnlaudun/jln/teaching/courses/370-ta/index.md

 perspectives, from the humanities to the human sciences to information and computer science.

-We will be using one of the following texts:
+We will also be using the following book, which is also available for free as a website–the URL is included with the information.

+Bird, Steven, Ewan Klein, and Edward Loper.
+2009. *Natural Language Processing with Python*.
+O'Reilly Media. <https://www.nltk.org/book/>.

+In addition, there are a number of textbooks, or books a lot like classical textbooks, which an interested practitioner might find useful:

 Karsdorp, Folgert, Mike Kestemont, and Allen Riddell.
 2021. *Humanities Data Analysis: Case Studies with Python*.
 Princeton University Press.